Camille-Auguste Gastine

 Camille-Auguste Gastine (1819 – 1867) was a French painter.

 Life

 A student of Nicolas-Auguste Hesse, Paul Delaroche and François-Édouard Picot, he was trained at the École des Beaux-arts de Paris.
-He exhibited a Holy Family at the 1844 Salon, then travelled to Italy and stayed in Rome.
+He exhibited a Holy Family at the Salon of 1844, then travelled to Italy and stayed in Rome.
 He frequently collaborated on several monumental decorative schemes - that of the old Abbaye de Saint-Germain-des-Prés, with Hippolyte Flandrin in 1856; that of the chapel at the château de Broglie with Savinien Petit; and that of the chapelle Saint-Joseph in the Cathédrale Saint-André de Bordeaux with Sébastien Cornu.